Olympus E-450 vs Panasonic G2

 |15.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

-Both the E-450 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the E-450 and the G2 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the E-450 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-450 and G2 can be found, respectively, in the Olympus E-450 Manual (free pdf) or the online Panasonic G2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-450 or the Panasonic G2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.